LucidMach/Blog/src/content/blog/my-big-problem-with-machine-learning.md

 # What does ML Refer To?

-The big problem started when as I got decent with ML (Machine Learning).

 let me first define ML to make more sense

 > the ~science~ math of taking in real world info, converting it into numbers and then ~finding~ learning a pattern out of it

-my problem wasn't with ML, but it with what people refered to as ML. **i didn't like** what people refered to **when they said ML**, more of what they **didn't refer to**

 <center>